 Free will is a power of mind.
 It is mind’s capacity to initiate causal chains in the universe that are both volitional and purposeful; causal chains that are not fully determined by prior physics.
 Higher animals have it.
 Human mind, has the capacity to discriminate values (truth, beauty, and goodness) and thus can exercise free will with respect to them.
 Animal mind is in someway affected by the values but they cannot choose with regard to that which they cannot as such discriminate.

 Animal mind however is temporally constrained in two ways, human mind only in one.
 Humans and animals can exercise will only in the present.
 In addition, animals can only exercise will for the sake of the present.
 By contrast, humans can exercise will for the sake of the past and especially for the future.
-Like self-consciousness, this difference in human consciousness is a function of personality’s being there, in this case, of its changeless persistence.
-We have a binocular appreciation for the depth of time because we have a reference, a thin awareness of changeless ownership of our experience beginning sometime in the past.
+Like self-consciousness, this difference in human consciousness is a function of personality’s substantive reality, in this case, its changeless persistence.
+We have a binocular appreciation for the depth of time, the relation of past to present and future, because we have a reference, a thin awareness of changeless ownership of our experience beginning sometime in the past.

 This awareness of ours has both a qualitative and quantitative character.
 As we “grow up” we are qualitatively aware of a significance to larger intervals of time.
 We are quantitatively aware of the magnitude of the interval through we ourselves have passed.
 We can be aware of these things because we have a changeless reference providing the temporal contrast to present experience.